• Skip to primary navigation

 • Don’t turn on the immersion blender until you have put at least 1 cup of milk or the potatoes will become gummy.

-4-Ingredient Potato Soup in a bowl with option toppings.
+Potato soup in a bowl with a spoon surrounded by small dishes containing toppings.

 Course: Soup